 Potential Drawbacks of Vacationing with a Friend

 Then again, the experience might reveal a side of your friend – or yourself – best kept under wraps.
-We all have heard stories of people who traveled with a friend and no longer talk to each other.
-Or are still friends, but the relationship is strained and not as comfortable as it used to be.
+We all have heard stories of people who traveled with a friend and no longer talk to each other or are still friends, but the relationship is strained and not as comfortable as it used to be.

-Solo travel has its benefits too, guidebook author Rick Steves writes: “When you're on your own, you're independent and in control.
+Solo travel has its benefits, too.
+Guidebook author Rick Steves writes, “When you're on your own, you're independent and in control.
 You can travel at your own pace, do the things that interest you, eat where and when you like, and splurge where you want to splurge.
 You don't have to wait for your partner to pack up, and you never need to negotiate where to eat or when to call it a day.
 You go where you want, when you want, and you can get the heck out of that stuffy museum when all the Monets start to blur together.”

 Traveling alone may not be for you, but how do you choose a friend to travel with?
 It takes planning, just like the trip.